kijoma3/Brandons-Course-Enroller/README.md

 </p>
 <p>
 <b>2.
 Insert the Courses you want to enroll to</b>
-   - When inserting a courses URL, use the URL from the overview, or use the URL from the group-overview to join labors like in the pictures below
+   - When inserting a courses URL, use the URL from the overview, or use the URL from the group-overview to join labors like in the pictures below<br>
    <kbd><img width="857" height="689" alt="image" src="https://github.com/user-attachments/assets/f07352e9-90d8-4df5-877c-9eebd6999df3" /></kbd><br><br>
 <br><br>
   <kbd><img width="1920" height="628" alt="image" src="https://github.com/user-attachments/assets/52f96abd-fcf7-4a19-bc42-c0f052be557e" /></kbd>